 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-DOCG area for dry red wine in the Italian region Piedmont named after the town of the same name 15 kilometers south of Alba.
-The DOC zone, defined in 1966 with just under 1,300 hectares of vineyards (divided into as many parcels) in the Langhe Mountains covers the districts (or even parts of it) Barolo, Castiglione Falletto, Cherasco, Grinziano, La Morra ( with a third of the area by far the largest area), Monforte d'Alba, Novello Rossi, Serralunga d'Alba and Verduno.
+DOCG area for dry red wine in the Italian region Piedmont, after the eponymous 15 kilometers south of Alba named community.
+He was classified in 1966 as DOC and 1980 as DOCG.
+The area covers about 1,300 hectares of vineyards (which in just as many plots in the Langhe mountains with the districts (or even only parts of it) Barolo, Castiglione Falletto, Cherasco, Grinziano, La Morra (with a third of the area by far the largest area), Monforte d'Alba, Novello Rossi, Serralunga d'Alba and Verduno.
 They are mainly south facing on steep slopes.
-The historic core areas of Barolo, Castiglione Falletto, La Morra, Monforte and Serralunga account for more than 80 percent of production.
+The historic core areas Barolo, Castiglione Falletto, La Morra, Monforte and Serralunga account for more than 80 percent of production.

 Until the middle of the 19th century, the wine was not dry-built.
-The reason was that there were only insufficient yeasts due to the late ripening Nebbiolo and therefore only in the cold season in November and December fermentation.
-This always left a relatively high in the wine.
-In support of Giulietta Falletti (the Marquesa of Barolo) was the French oenologist Louis Oudart called into the country.
-This built on its winery around the year 1850, the wine for the first time dry (similar support he made later in the Barbaresco ).
-This was the beginning of the unstoppable triumph of Barolo.
+Due to the late ripening Nebbiolo and thus only in the cold season until December fermentation were only inadequate yeasts available.
+This always left a relatively high residual sweetness in the wine.
+In support of Giulietta Falletti (Marquesa of Barolo) the French oenologist Louis Oudart was called into the country.
+This moved the fermentation process into newly created underground wine cellars, ensured constant temperatures and improved cellar hygiene.
+For the cellaring experiments King Victor Emmanuel II (1820-1878) even provided his hunting lodge Fontanafredda in the mountains of Serralunga d'Alba (province of Cuneo) and his son Emanuele Alberto (1851-1894) the vineyards.
+Oudart built the wine for the first time dry around the year 1850 (he also provided similar support later Barbaresco ).
+A second version names but the oenologist Paolo Francesco Staglieno as authoritative developer of dry Barolo.
+This worked from 1836 until the 1840s, including at the royal winery.
+In any case, it began the unstoppable triumph of Barolo.

-The DOCG classification was granted in 1980, which also includes permission for vineyards or vineyards ( Vigna ) on the label may appear.
+The DOCG classification also includes the permission that vineyards or vineyards ( Vigna ) on the label may appear.
 The most famous are Arborina, Arione, Cannubi, Cerequio, Brunate, Bussia, Fisaco, Francia, La Serra, Lazzarito, Monprivato, Ornato, Rocche, Sarmazza and Vigna Rionda.
-The Barolo is 100 percent pure from the Nebbiolo pressed (the earlier allowed addition of Barbera is no longer allowed), which finds the best conditions here.
-Essentially, there are two different ones soil types, In the districts of Barolo and La Morra predominates calcareous marl (here called Tortonium).
+The Barolo is 100 percent pure from the Nebbiolo gekeltert (the earlier allowed addition of Barbera is no longer allowed), which finds the best conditions here.
+Essentially, there are two different ones soil types, In the districts Barolo and La Morra prevails calcareous marl (here called Tortonium).
 These wines are a bit milder and mature faster.
-The second type of soil with a higher content of sandstone in the districts of Castiglione Falleto, Monforte and Serralunga (here Helvetium called) produces more intense wines that require a longer maturation period.
-All Baroloweine have similarities.
-This is a garnet red color, relatively high alcohol, tannin and acidity and a complex aroma of plums, roses, tar and liquorice,
+The second type of soil with a higher content of sandstone in the districts of Castiglione Falleto, Monforte and Serralunga (here called Helvetium) produces more intense wines that require a longer maturation period.
+However, all Baroloweinen have similarities.
+This is a garnet color, relatively high Alcohol-. tannin and acidity and a complex aroma of plums, roses, Tar and liquorice,